-It is important abatement workers follow all safety precautions, such as sealing off the work area and keeping asbestos-containing materials wet to help prevent asbestos dust from entering the air.
-Before hiring someone to complete asbestos work, check with the Better Business Bureau, your local air pollution control board or a local worker safety agency to confirm the inspectors and contractors are properly licensed.
+It is important for abatement workers to follow all safety precautions such as sealing off the work area and keeping asbestos-containing materials wet to help prevent asbestos dust from entering the air.
+Before hiring someone to complete asbestos work, check with the Better Business Bureau, your local air pollution control board or a local worker safety agency to confirm that the inspectors and contractors are properly licensed.
 Also look for a history of work-related safety violations or lawsuits.

 Individuals who continue to work with asbestos must be adequately protected.
 Employers must advise workers of the presence of asbestos and must provide proper protective gear such as air-purifying respirators.
 Further laws regulate proper asbestos abatement procedures, outlining how to prevent asbestos from becoming airborne and how to properly dispose of the hazardous material.
 These instructions note safety precautions such as keeping asbestos-containing materials wet so asbestos dust does not enter the air.

-Despite both federal and state regulations on asbestos use and abatement, asbestos exposure continues to be an issue in the United States.
+Despite federal and state regulations on asbestos use and abatement, asbestos exposure in the United States continues to be an issue.
 Minimizing environmental exposure continues to be a struggle in areas with high concentrations of naturally occurring asbestos, such as El Dorado Hills, California and Libby, Montana.

 Household exposure is also still an issue because so many construction products contain asbestos.
 This is especially true of houses built prior to the 1980s, when asbestos use was more common.
 Household products that may contain asbestos include insulation, cement, drywall, ceiling tiles, floor tiles and other construction items.
 These items generally pose no risk unless they are damaged or cut.